 South from Pirámide to Pico Sureste

 There are two basics: (1) you have to have a permit to enter Chirripó National Park; and (2) if you overnight (which you should do), you have to reserve a place at Base Crestones.
 The arrangements have to be made in advance, not on the spur of the moment, and the procedure for doing these two things keeps changing from year to year.
 Every day, travel-weary people show up at the end of the road in San Gerardo de Rivas, psyched to climb Chirripó the next day -- and discover that the Lonely Planet Guide or website they were relying on was out of date and they are out of luck.
-The people who have been most conscientious about putting out understandable, current information are the owners of Casa Mariposa.
-Read their stuff at this link
+As of 2021, the people who have been most conscientious about putting out understandable, current information are the folks at Tikizi.com.
+Read their excellent guidance at this link

 Camping is not permitted in the vicinity of Cerro Pirámide.
 You can overnight at Base Crestones, the high refuge a few kilometers southwest.